theatre-js/theatre/README.md

-# TheatreJS
+# Theatre.js

-This is the repo for the TheatreJS app.
-It contains the Launcher Backend, Launcher Frontend, and TheatreJS Studio.
+This is the repo for the Theatre.js app.
+It contains the Launcher Backend, Launcher Frontend, and Theatre.js Studio.

 ### Aliases